 Check out the example below to see this food cost percentage formula in action:

-Quick Tip: Is your food cost percentage dramatically high or low?
-Make sure you’ve counted each item correctly, entered the right unit, and accounted for each purchasing invoice.
+Quick Tip: Is your cost dramatically high or low?
+Double check your food cost percentage formula to make sure you’ve counted each item correctly, entered the right unit, and accounted for each purchasing invoice.

 The calculation for ideal food cost percentage doesn’t take into account your beginning and ending inventories.
 Instead, it accounts for the total costs and sales associated with each dish or menu item.